ternaustralia/linkeddata-site/information-models/tern-ontology/cookbook/Plot-details.md

 ## Plot size

 :::warning
 The way to capture plot size may change in the future.
+See [GitHub Issue #13](https://github.com/ternaustralia/ontology_tern/issues/13).
 :::

 The current method of capturing the plot size of a site is to use the [tern:dimension](/viewers/tern-ontology?uri=https://w3id.org/tern/ontologies/tern/dimension) property.